 Buttercream.
 The sweet topping.
 The literal icing on the cake.
-We’ve collected some of the most treasured tips and tricks to make a worthy buttercream icing.
-It is a matter of the right ingredients, passion, and knowing that real fluffiness comes with patience.
+We’ve collected some of the most treasured tips and tricks for making a worthy buttercream icing.
+It is a matter of the right ingredients, passion and knowing that real fluffiness comes with patience.

 Tease out the taste at room temperature

 For the best result, serve your buttercream at room temperature.
 If you serve it too cold, it will be less creamy and less tasty.
 Room temperature brings out a soft, creamy and indulgent sensation.
 That’s what you should go for, cook.